Civil War Era Studies Camp provides rising high school Sophomores, Juniors, and Seniors an immersive experience into Civil War history.

 Application Deadline: Applications will be received on a rolling basis until July 4th.

 - The camp will take place from July 6 to July 10.

 - How much does it cost to attend?

-    - The camp fee is $1,350.
-This includes lodging, meals, and activities.
-The number of admitted campers is limited to facilitate close contact with camp director (professor) and additional faculty, resident advisors (current and former Gettysburg College students), and guest speakers.
+- The camp fee is $300.
+This includes lectures, and activities.
+The number of admitted campers is limited to facilitate close contact with camp director (professor) and additional faculty, and guest speakers.
 Campers are assigned to groups of 20 to 25 and attend classes in these groups.

 - When is the application deadline?

-    - Applications will be accepted until the camp is full and will be considered on a rolling basis.
-We sometimes receive applications from more qualified applicants than we can admit especially as the camp fills.
+- Applications will be accepted until July 4th.
 Once admitted, campers will receive instructions for completing online registration.
 When the camp is full, registration will close.

 - What is the refund and cancellation policy?

 - Full refunds will be issued before June 1.
 From June 2 to June 9, there will be a 50% refund.
 After July 1, no refunds will be offered.